 You will need to water your real Christmas tree every day to keep it looking plump and full.
 A dehydrated tree will start to droop and wilt very quickly; moisture is an essential ingredient in looking after your tree.
 A 6ft tree can drink up to 2 pints of water a day, so top up the stand daily.

-Top tip: keep a bottle of water in view and close to the tree to act as a daily reminder
+Top tip: keep a watering can of water in view and close to the tree to act as a daily reminder

 Trees in pots